Dynamics365/dynamics365.github.io/_posts/2017-04-10-OOPs_Concept.md

 <!-- more -->

 For more easy understanding of OOP with real world example here I have explained a class with House.
 We can imagine a House as an example for a Class.
 In a house, we will have rooms like living room, bedroom, kitchen and items like TV, fridge etc. House owner can access and use all the rooms and rooms' items.
 Same like this in a Class will have a group of **Methods and Variables**.
-Rooms and Rooms' Items are example for Methods and Variables.
-So now, we have a complete house with all rooms and rooms' items.
+Rooms and Rooms'items are example for **Methods and Variables**.
+So now, we have a complete house with all rooms and rooms'items.
 House owner can access and use all the rooms and Rooms' Items.
 To access and use a Class, methods and variables here we use **Objects**.
 Objects are instance of a class.
 We will see details about objects in the next section.
 What will happen if there are no rooms and items in a House?
 It will be empty and no one can use the house until it has all the rooms and Items.
 See the below image as an example for the empty house.

 <figure class='center '>
   <a href="{{site.url}}/assets/EmptyHouse.jpg"><img src="{{site.url}}/assets/EmptyHouse.jpg" alt=""></a>
 </figure>

-Now this empty house is a Class .So what is the use of a Class without Methods and variable.
+Now this empty house is a Class.
+So what is the use of a Class without Methods and variable.
 Now let’s see an example for a Complete House with Rooms and items.

 <figure class='center '>